hiteshsingh01/Resume-Interview-Question-Generator/README.md

-Certainly!
-Here’s a revised README tailored for your GitHub repository **Resume‑Interview‑Question‑Generator**, aligned with the provided excerpt:

----

 # 🤖 AI Interview Question Generator from Resume (Gemini API + Streamlit)

 A streamlined, powerful web app that leverages the **Google Gemini API (Flash or later)** to generate personalized interview questions from a resume (PDF).
 It extracts resume content and produces: